kevL/yata/ReadMe.txt

                  not sorted by ascending ID") - ie, persons who use Strict don't get a tooltip although the head of the id-col still turns to a red color regardless of this setting
+             (7) when applying celltext that has whitespace but is not double- quoted Yata will add the quotes and issue a notice that the text has been changed if "true"; otherwise Yata will add double-quotes without bothering the user.

 The dirpresets appear on the File menu (if specified) and are a quick way to show an open-file-dialog at your frequently used directory(s).